Top 10 Myths About Anterior Cruciate Ligament (ACL) Surgery – Busted!

 The Reality:

-Modern ACL surgeries are minimally invasive and typically performed using arthroscopic techniques.
+Modern surgeries are minimally invasive and typically performed using arthroscopic techniques.
 This involves small incisions, resulting in minimal scarring.

 Key Takeaway: